 Our mission is to provide sustainable state of the art training, education, diagnostics, and research support for managed care and wild aquatic species.
 (Photo courtesy David Schricte.)

 Interested in learning more about our courses or have a question about our program?
-Click the link below to send us your message and we will get back to you as soon as possible!
+Click the link below to send us your message!
 We look forward to hearing from you.

 Are you interested in becoming involved in this field?
 Like our Facebook page, and we will post opportunities we know about from all over the globe!

 Interested in getting involved with our program?
 We offer a wide range of opportunities such a monthly seminar series, trainings, courses, and more.
-Visit our calendar to see what events are coming up for our program.
+Visit our events page to see what opportunities we have for you.

 Outreach is a key component in our program!
 We love to visit schools, go to festivals, or even come to your summer camp to teach you and your children all about aquatic animals.